-The language developed into its modern form in the early 2000s with the introduction of Python 2.0, but its basic operational principles remain the same.
-Python code is built around the ‘object-oriented’ paradigm, which makes it ideal for writing both large-scale projects and smaller programs.
+The language developed into its modern form in the early 2000s with the introduction of Python 2.0.
+But its basic operational principles remain the same.
+Python code uses the ‘object-oriented’ paradigm, which makes it ideal for writing both large-scale projects and smaller programs.

-Python is relatively easy to learn and follows an organized structure which, combined with its versatility and simple syntax, makes it a fantastic programing language for all sorts of projects.
-If these design features weren’t enough, the fact that it takes its name from Monty Python’s Flying Circus should further indicate that Python development is meant to be as pain-free and enjoyable as possible.
+Python is a relatively easy programming language to learn and follows an organized structure.
+This, combined with its versatility and simple syntax, makes it a fantastic programming language for all sorts of projects.

-In this article, we’ll go over the most popular uses for Python, and discuss why it is a jewel of open source and an all-around great language to learn.
+In this article, we’ll go over the most popular uses for Python and discuss why it is a perfect language for anyone to learn.

 Yes, you can learn to build a quality graphical user interface (GUI) calculator in Python with this tutorial.
-In fact, this is an excellent introduction to GUI programming and a solid starter project for beginning Pythonistas.
+In fact, this is an excellent introduction to GUI programming and a solid starter Python project for beginners.
 Just be aware that it’ll help to have some previous coding experience before you attempt it.

 And speaking of operating systems, Python is compatible with virtually all of them!
 This means you can build native applications for both Windows and Mac computers with it.
 From a software development perspective, this is a dream come true.

-Popular applications such as Dropbox and BitTorrent are mostly written in Python, so it’s a proven language for this category of software development.
-This is what has drawn so much talent to python programming–the fact that something as large as Dropbox can be built almost entirely with one language means that a lot of frustration is removed from the development process.
+Popular applications such as Dropbox and BitTorrent are mostly written in Python, so it’s a proven language for this category of software engineering.
+This is what has drawn so much talent to Python programming.
+You can build something as large and complex as Dropbox with a single language.
+That means a lot of frustration is removed from the development process.

-‘AI’ is something of a buzzword these days, but the truth is that it all comes down to algorithms, code, and logic.
-Given the scope and power of Python, it should come as no surprise that some truly world-class tools exist for generating intelligent behavior in Python.
+Artificial intelligence and machine learning have become buzzwords these days, but the truth is that it all comes down to algorithms, code, and logic.
+Given the scope and power of Python, it’s no surprise that some truly world-class tools exist for generating intelligent behavior in Python.

-Whether you’re doing relatively straightforward data analysis or full-on data science, you’d be hard pressed to find a better suite of tools than those provided by Python.
+Whether you’re doing straightforward data analysis or full-on data science, you’d be hard-pressed to find a better suite of tools than those in Python.

 Python is an excellent choice if you’re interested in learning how to code.
 It’s usually best to start with simpler coding languages, and there are few options as straightforward and versatile as Python.
-This makes it a great choice for all sorts of projects, from simple web applications to entire operating systems.
+This makes it a great choice for a wide range of projects, from simple web applications to entire operating systems.

-There’s an enormous number of online resources for learning Python, many of which are free or relatively inexpensive.
-Picking up Python is a great way to prepare for an intensive coding bootcamp if you want to make a career out of coding.
-Once you’re ready to learn Python, be sure to click the link below to see how you can turn a little bit of coding knowledge into a lucrative career in technology.
+There’s an enormous number of Python coding bootcamps and online resources for learning Python, many of which are cheaper than a college education and some are even free.
+Picking up Python is a great way to prepare for an intensive programming bootcamp if you want to make a career in tech.